chrislarson1/GU-ANLY-5800/README.md

 ### Prerequisites

-While this course has no prerequisites, it is designed for students with mathematical maturity that is typically gained through course work in linear algebra, probability theory, first order optimization methods, and basic programming.
+While this course has no course prerequisites, it is designed for students with mathematical maturity that is typically gained through course work in linear algebra, probability theory, first order optimization methods, and basic programming.
 The archetypal profile is a graduate or advanced undergraduate student in CS, math, engineering, or information sciences.
 But there have been many exceptions; above all other indicators, students displaying a genuine interest in the material tend to excel in the course.
 To assist with filling any gaps in the aforementioned technical areas, I devote the entire first lecture to mathematical concepts and tools that will be used throughout the class.

 ---